Spain–United States relations: Spanish–American War

+20th century

 Nonetheless, in the post-war period, Spain enhanced its trading position by developing closer commercial ties with the United States.
 The two countries signed a series of trade agreements in 1902, 1906, and 1910.
 These trade agreements led to an increased exchange of manufactured goods and agricultural products.
 American tourists began to come to Spain during this time.

 Spain, under Alfonso XIII, remained neutral during the First World War, and the war greatly benefited Spanish industry and exports.
 At the same time, Spain did intern a small German force in Spanish Guinea in November 1915 and also worked to ease the suffering of prisoners of war.
 Spain was a founding member of the League of Nations in 1920 (but withdrew in May 1939).

 The two countries were engaged in a tariff war after the Fordney–McCumber Tariff was passed in 1922 by the United States; Spain raised tariffs on American goods by 40%.
-In 1921, a "Student on tariffs" had warned against the Fordney Bill, declaring in the New York Times that "it should be remembered that the Spanish are a conservative people.
+In 1921, a "Student on tariffs" had warned against the Fordney Bill, declaring in The New York Times that "it should be remembered that the Spanish are a conservative people.
 They are wedded to their ways and much inertia must be overcome before they will adopt machinery and devices such as are largely exported from the United States.
 If the price of modern machinery, not manufactured in Spain, is increased exorbitantly by high customs duties, the tendency of the Spanish will be simply to do without it, and it must not be imagined that they will purchase it anyhow because it has to be had from somewhere."

-In 1928, Calvin Coolidge greeted King Alfonso on the telephone; it was the first use by the president of a new Transatlantic Telephone Line with Spain.
+In 1928, Calvin Coolidge greeted King Alfonso on the telephone; it was the first use by the president of a new transatlantic telephone line with Spain.